bijiuni/compu_bio/Lab4/README.md

 Fields: id, name, description
 ```
 ### Enzymes table
-In this table we save the information of 4*3*3=36 enzymes.
+In this table we save the information of 11 enzymes (4 * 3 - 1 repetitive).
+Note that we chose EC number to be the primary key.
 ```
 Fields: id, name, description, EC
 ```